Sarum College logo

 How to Apply

-Download an application for a Spiritual Direction Programme
+Download an application form for the Sarum Course in Spiritual Direction

 Fees

-The course price includes the residential and online components and resources, all accommodation and catering, access to wifi in college, basic support in using the SarumLearn student learning portal, and library membership.
+The course price will include the residential and online components and resources, all accommodation and catering, access to Wi-Fi in college, basic support in using the SarumLearn student learning portal, and library membership.

 Additional B&B may be booked at a discounted educational rate, subject to availability.